shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 kubectl describe po -n dev $(kubectl get pod -n dev -l app=product-service --sort-by=.metadata.creationTimestamp -o jsonpath='{.items[0].metadata.name}') | grep -i requests -A2
 ```

 With requests in place, the scheduler can make better decisions about where to place the pod.
 The VPA will also adjust the resource requests based on the pod's usage.
-This is also especially important when using pod autocaling features like the Kubernetes [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) or [KEDA](https://keda.sh).
+This is also especially important when using pod autoscaling features like the Kubernetes [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) or [KEDA](https://keda.sh).

 > [!KNOWLEDGE]
 > KEDA is the Kubernetes-based Event Driven Autoscaler.
 With KEDA, you can scale your workloads based on the number of events in a queue, the length of a stream, or any other custom metric.
 It won't be covered in this lab, but the KEDA add-on for AKS is enabled by default in AKS Automatic clusters and you can learn more about it [here](https://learn.microsoft.com/azure/aks/keda-about).